aneilmac/worldturtle-haskell/README.md

 ### Parallel animations

 Use of the Alternative operator `(<|>)` allows monadic animations to run in parallel as opposed to the default of in sequence.
-Here's our
+Here the [parallel/serial comparison](worldturtle-examples/parallelserialcomparison/Main.hs) example shows a combination of sequenced and parallel animations.

 <img src="docs/images/parallel_serial_turtles.gif" width="400"/>